gamemann/Steam-Link-Setup-And-Issues-On-Raspberry-Pi/README.md

 *To Do...*

 ### More Information
-Here's the outputs of multiple commands.
+Here's the outputs of additional commands giving more information on this device.

 ```bash
 # Kernel